 The ley lines of the United Kingdom, believed to connect places imbued with significant undercurrents of spiritual resonance, have inspired fascination in travelers for years.
 Stonehenge is the most famous of the monolithic structures that mark these lines, but there are countless other constructions (stone circles, caves, monoliths) throughout Great Britain.
 Regardless of whether or not claims about ley lines are pseudoscience, the ancient structures that supposedly link these lines have great historical significance.
 And walking tours and vacation packages -- such as those from Celtic Trails -- can reveal a great deal about the lives of ancient Brits.

 The Shepherd: Resources

 Once you've got the requisite self-determination, it's time to start planning your pilgrimage.
 Here are a few references to get you started.
 Have your own suggestions?
-Share them on our message boards!
+Share them in the comments below.